ArgonDesign/alogic/doc/pipelines.md

     void main() {
       // The 'read;' statement is turned into a '.read()' call on the
       // automatically inserted pipeline input port, carrying the pipeline
       // variables referenced be this or any subsequent stage.
-The reasult
+The result
       // of the `.read()' is assigned to the now local pipeline variables {mul0, mul1, mul2, mul3} = pipeline_i.read();